MicrosoftLearning/MB-280T02-Empower-sellers-with-Dynamics-365-Sales-and-Microsoft-365-Copilot-for-Sales/Instructions/Labs/05-2-Sequences.md

 ### Task 2: Choose the first activity for seller to take

 Choose the first step for your sellers to take.
 This can be either sending an email, making a phone call or add a task of your own.
-In our example, we'll start with an email.
+You'll start with an email.

 1. Underneath the **Sequence start** node, select the **+** button to add an action or other element.